junxit/us-congress-bills-117/bill.md

     - **(A)** means a contract action of the Department with the total authorized dollar amount of $4,000,000 or greater, including unexercised options; and
     - **(B)** includes—
       - **(i)** contract awards governed by the Federal Acquisition Regulation;
-      - **(ii)** modifications to a contract award;
+      - **(ii)** modifications to a contract award that increase the total value, expand the scope of work, or extend the period of performance;
-      - **(iii)** orders placed on a single or multiple award contract that includes delivery or quantity terms that are indefinite;
+      - **(iii)** orders placed on a multiple award or multiple-agency contract that includes delivery or quantity terms that are indefinite;
       - **(iv)** other transaction authority agreements; and
       - **(v)** contract awards made with other than full and open competition.
   - **(2)** *Definitized amount* The term “definitized amount” means the final amount of a covered contract award after agreement between the Department and the contractor at issue.
   - **(3)** *Department* The term “Department” means the Department of Homeland Security.
   - **(4)** *Secretary* The term “Secretary” means the Secretary of Homeland Security.
+  - **(5)** *Small business* The term “small business” means an entity that qualifies as a small business concern, as such term is described under section 3 of the Small Business Act (15 U.S.C.
+632).
-  - **(5)** *Total contract value* The term “total contract value” means the total amount of funds expected to be provided to the contractor at issue under the terms of the contract through the full period of performance.
+  - **(6)** *Total contract value* The term “total contract value” means the total amount of funds expected to be provided to the contractor at issue under the terms of the contract through the full period of performance.
-  - **(6)** *Undefinitized contract action* The term “undefinitized contract action” means any contract action for which the contract terms, specifications, or price is not established prior to the start of the performance of a covered contract award.
+  - **(7)** *Undefinitized contract action* The term “undefinitized contract action” means any contract action for which the contract terms, specifications, or price is not established prior to the start of the performance of a covered contract award.